 The Culture Consulate project involved a comprehensive approach and the creation of a complete stage system, covering both audiovisual equipment and related installations.
-We tackled this challenge by inviting partners from such sectors as stage mechanics, acoustic adaptation and effect lighting.
+We tackled this challenge by inviting partners from sectors such as stage mechanics, acoustic adaptation and effect lighting.
 We worked together with them to create a coherent solution that satisfied the highest standards.

 Image is displayed in the room by means of the Sony laser projector with short focus optics.
 The use of a laser light source significantly reduces the operating costs of the projection system, ensuring its long, trouble-free and maintenance-free operation.
-The 440×275 cm motorised screen, installed above the stage and hidden in a discreet cassette when the system is inactive, ensures a clear image even for viewers from the end of the room.
+The 440×275 cm motorised screen, installed above the stage and hidden in a discreet cassette when the system is inactive, ensures a clear image even for viewers from the far end of the room.
 With tensioners in place, the projection surface is perfectly smooth.

 The wall-mounted connection units on the stage, AV sources at the operator’s position and the Crestron Airmedia wireless presentation system ensure flexible connectivity without interfering with the aesthetics of the room.
 An additional source of the signal is the Vaddio rotating PTZ camera, which records the events taking place in the room.
 With the Extron recording and streaming equipment, image can be sent from the camera to other displays.
 It can also be saved for post-production purposes.